elisabeth11kw/Pracium_Class1/README.md

 *	Find areas where there is potential for renewable energy growth in the United States.
 * Analyze were based on the population the greatest benefits for new renewable energy exist.

 Analyze text in articles to find the common theme in renewable energy Data.
+Do research of website for data source and document data.
+Research wind and solar potentials in the united states.
 The current data source that I have is more than 33k records containing data from 50 states and 2 territories with data from 2011 to 2019.

 I will do a web scrape on twitter to see and comments on renewable energy.
 The data contains summary data with 87 different columns which I will summarize or remove columns if they do not add value.